Neural Posterior Estimation with guaranteed exact coverage: the ringdown of GW150914: Software and settings

 We use MAF with 5 autoregressive layers and a standard Gaussian as a base density, using the default order for the first layer (i.e. the layer that directly models the data) and reversing the order for each successive layer.
 Each of them contains two hidden layers of 120 units each.

-For the comparison with standard Bayesian inference, we employ the package {\tt pyRing} (v2.2.1) \cite{pyring}, which in turn relies on the nested sampling algorithm {\tt cpnest} \cite{cpnest}, and we used 4096 live points and 4096 maximum Markov Chain steps.
+For the comparison with standard Bayesian inference, we employ the package {\tt pyRing} (v2.2.1) \cite{pyring}, which in turn relies on the nested sampling algorithm {\tt cpnest} (v0.11.5) \cite{cpnest}, and we used 4096 live points and 4096 maximum Markov Chain steps.
+For the analysis we used the same framework as for sbi (with ACF estimated from the PSD), but the frequency window which in {\tt pyRing} was $20-2038 \text{Hz}$.